kyeongsooKim/Multi-threaded-Caching-server-and-request-response-pattern-protocol/README.md

 This project is academic project for becoming familiar with low-level POSIX threads, multi-threading safety, concurrency guarantees, and networking.
 The project is originally designed by Prof. Jennifer in Stony Brook University, but all the actual code except base code is made by me.

 In this project, First of all, I implemented a concurrent queue using the producers/consumers locking pattern and a concurrent hash map using the readers/writers locking pattern.
 Then , built an in-memory, multi-threaded, caching server similar to [__Memcached__](https://memcached.org/), through those data structures I made.
-Lastly I built simple protocol using this server.
+Lastly I built request-response pattern protocol using this server.
 The entire program is multi-threading safe and can handle all the external errors such as connections getting closed, client programs getting killed, and a blocking syscall being interrupted.

 ,which means
 the program handles: